Frequently Asked Questions About Cleft Lip And Cleft Palate

 Before palate repair surgery, they may encounter delays in how soon they start baby babbling and making different sounds.

-Sometimes your child will be able to catch up on their own after their palate is repaired.
+Sometimes your child will be able to catch up on their own after surgery.

 However, it is perfectly normal and okay if your child needs additional help developing their speech as they grow.